scuiaa555/scuiaa555.github.io/_posts/2017-02-19-Cpp-Basics.md

 share: true
 ---

-This notes also serve as a pratice of formatting, inserting images, links in markdown.
+This piece of notes also serves as a pratice of formatting, inserting images, links in markdown.

 ### 《Effective C++》